scottbucher/BirthdayBot/README.md

 ![Default time zone prompt](https://birthday-bot-docs-images.s3.amazonaws.com/1-Set+command+with+default+time+zone+prompt.png)

-If your server has a default time zone set you will be asked if you would like to use that time zone.
-If you do, simply press the check mark, if not choose the x.
+If your server has a default time zone set, you will be asked if you would like to use that time zone.
+If you do, simply press the check mark; if not, choose the x.

 Birthday Bot uses time zones to detect when to celebrate each user's birthday.
-If you are unsure of your time zone you can find it [here](https://github.com/scottbucher/BirthdayBot/blob/master/README.md#finding-your-time-zone).
+If you are unsure of your time zone, you can find it [here](https://github.com/scottbucher/BirthdayBot/blob/master/README.md#finding-your-time-zone).

-If you chose the x or your server does not have a default time zone set you will recieve another prompt asking for your time zone
+If you chose the x or your server does not have a default time zone set, you will receive another prompt asking for your time zone

 ![Time zone input](https://birthday-bot-docs-images.s3.amazonaws.com/2-birthday+bot+time+zone+set+up+in+set+command.png)